 A 2017 survey by Microsoft found that 96 percent of customers believe that customer service is important to brand loyalty.
 That likely hasn’t changed since the pandemic began—if anything, customers now demand more from their experiences given everything that has happened since 2020 began.
 Consumers have plenty of choices available to them, and they have long memories on how they were treated and how they felt when interacting with a business.

 Virtual queuing solutions have emerged as an impactful, straightforward way to enhance the customer experience.
-Here are eight possibilities for using this technology to support, impress, and delight your customers:
+Here are seven possibilities for using this technology to support, impress, and delight your customers:

 Actual Wait Times